numlinka/pyi18nco/README.md

 │       └── xxx.csv
 ```

-Note that in the above format, `xxx` will be passed as the default prefix when loading
+Note: In the above format, `xxx` will be used as the default prefix when loading `.lang` files.
-the `.lang` file.
-If you don't want this, use `#define` to override it in the file.
+If you don't want this, you can override it in the file using `#define`.

+### Directory Structure Example 2

+Alternatively, you can use the following structure:

 ```
 ├── i18n